tamtakoe/oi.select/README.md

 * `ng-disabled` — specifies that a drop-down list should be disabled
 * `multiple` — specifies that multiple options can be selected at once
 * `multiple-limit` — maximum number of options that can be selected at once
+* `placeholder` — native placeholder
+* `multiple-placeholder` — placeholder which is shown in multiple mode near chosen options
+* `list-placeholder` — placeholder which is shown in list if no elements found
 * `readonly` — specifies that an input field is read-only
 * `autofocus` — specifies that an input field should automatically get focus when the page loads
 * `oi-select-options` — object with options.
 You can override them in `oiSelectProvider.options`